-Singing encourages speaking Finnish
+Singing encourages speaking in Finnish

 Music teacher and choir conductor Johanna Lehtinen-Schnabel and Finnish language lecturer Sanna Teerenhovi.

 “Language teaching at universities has changed enormously over the past twenty years, and more attention is being paid to speaking and language use in general.
-The joint Language Boost project between Finnish universities, which ended in 2024, mapped and developed different approaches and materials for studying Finnish and Swedish,” Teerenhovi says.
+The joint Language Boost project between Finnish universities, which ended in 2024, mapped out and developed different approaches and materials for studying Finnish and Swedish,” Teerenhovi says.

 Writing lyrics and singing together

 The intensive Learn Finnish by Singing course typically takes a couple of weekends, but other kinds of courses have also been arranged.
 The course is intended to support other Finnish language studies at Uniarts Helsinki.
-The course includes singing a variety of songs in different genres, such as children’s songs, folk songs and pop music, which provide a glimpse into Finnish society and culture, too.
-In addition, there are so-called language songs, which have been composed to approach grammatical challenges and help students to remember the rules.
-During the courses, students also write new lyrics for Finnish songs and translate songs they have brought with them into Finnish.
+The course includes singing a variety of songs in different genres, such as children’s songs, folk songs and pop music, which also provide a glimpse into Finnish society and culture.
+In addition, there are so-called language songs, which have been composed to address grammatical challenges and help students to remember the rules.
+During the courses, students also write new lyrics for Finnish songs and translate songs that they have brought with them into Finnish.
 This fosters creative use of the language and dialogue between languages and cultures.

 The course format evolves with the students